Romania election: Liberals and Social Democrats in neck-and-neck race, exit polls show | DW | 06.12.2020

 Coming in third place in both polls with 16% was the progressive USR-PLUS Alliance, a mix of pro-EU technocrats and social-justice and anti-corruption activists.

-Despite dissatisfaction with the coronavirus pandemic response, Prime Minister Ludovic Orban has gained support for his PNL by pledging to modernize the country and maintain a "pro-European" path.
+Despite dissatisfaction with the coronavirus pandemic response, Prime Minister Ludovic Orban has gained support for the PNL by pledging to modernize the country and maintain a "pro-European" path.

 Following the release of the exit polls, Orban claimed victory for his party despite the close call in the polls.